-The Law & Development Partnership (LDP) works with governments and their donor partners to develop, implement and manage reform programmes which strengthen national governance, planning and budgeting processes.
+LDP works with governments and their donor partners to develop, implement and manage reform programmes which strengthen national governance, planning and budgeting processes.
 Our focus is on delivering results.
 At the heart of our work is the need to be clear about what works and what does not work in reform initiatives.
-We identify realistic and measurable performance indicators, from which we develop workable monitoring and evaluation frameworks; we assist Governments to implement them; and design and undertake rigorous evaluations to assess the impact of interventions.
+We identify realistic and measurable performance indicators, from which we develop workable monitoring and evaluation frameworks; we assist governments to implement them; and design and undertake rigorous evaluations to assess the impact of interventions.

-Our four core areas of expertise are: justice and security, private sector development, governance and institutional development and regional economic integration.
+Our four core areas of expertise are: justice and security; economic growth; governance; and trade and regional economic integration.
 We are passionate about contributing towards achieving measurable results, aid effectiveness and value for money.

 We understand donor processes and priorities and support co-ordinated donor approaches.
 We are familiar with the programme design, financing, implementation and monitoring and evaluation methodologies of most major donors.

-The LDP core team consists of experienced lawyers, governance and international development specialists.
+Established in 2000, LDP has headquarters in London, UK, and representation in East Africa.
+Our core team consists of experienced legal and governance experts, economists and international development specialists.
 We offer a unique combination of commercial professionalism, practical developing country work experience and academic rigour.
-Our team have strong commercial backgrounds; our three lawyers have all practiced as solicitors in leading law firms in the City of London.
-Our team have excellent academic records; from leading academic institutions including Oxford, Cambridge and the London School of Economics.
+Our team has excellent academic records from leading academic institutions including Oxford, Cambridge and the London School of Economics.
 Our team members have all lived and worked in the developing world and have a strong understanding of development issues from a local perspective.
 We understand how governments work from the inside.
-Director Clare Manuel has over 22 years experience of development including of working at senior levels in government - in Africa, and the South Pacific (as well, previously in the UK).
-Director, Richard Hooper has lived and worked in East Africa for over 22 years, and worked as a senior advisor in Government ministries.
+Director Clare Manuel has over 25 years' experience of development including of working at senior levels in government - in Africa, and the South Pacific (as well, previously in the UK).
+East Africa representative Richard Hooper has lived and worked in East Africa for over 25 years, and has worked as a senior advisor in government ministries in Uganda.